FAIMS/burial-mounds-web/README.md

 ## Preprocessing

-Before generating record pages, ensure your data is well-formed for minimal hassle.
-A record should have a column that contains the unique identifier for that record.
+Before generating `record pages`, ensure your data is well-formed for minimal hassle.
+A `record` should have a column that contains the unique identifier for that `record`.

 [Back to TOC](#table-of-contents)

 ### Preprocessing for Adding Images

-While it is possible to manually link the images to a record page, there are two other ways to link images to a record page.
+While it is possible to manually link the images to a `record page`, there are two other ways to link images to a `record page`.

-  1. Link local images to record pages using the Python script *local_images.py* in the *\_import* folder.
+  1. Link local images to `record pages` using the Python script *local_images.py* in the *\_import* folder.
 Please see the [preprocessing required for linking local images section](#preprocessing-required-for-linking-local-images) for more information.
-  2. Read a CSV that contains Google Drive Links to images for `records` and write it to the associated record page using the *google_drive.py* Python script in the *\_import* folder.
+  2. Read a CSV that contains Google Drive Links to images for `records` and write it to the associated `record page` using the *google_drive.py* Python script in the *\_import* folder.

 [Back to TOC](#table-of-contents)